lldelisle/omeroDubouleUploadAnnotate/README.md

 ![first_page_login_file](images/Screenshot_first_page_login_file.png)

 If you want to upload images to omero this is where you need to click but before carefully check the selected project, dataset and input file or directory.
+You cannot upload to a Dataset that does not belong to you.

 Now you need to wait because this is super long especially if you have a lot of images...
 As this button is yellow, hopefully, it does not block all sessions so if you want to do something else you can start a new one by opening the page in a new tab or a new window of your browser.
 Especially, you can open a new tab to check that you have an on going upload.